gl-ybnbxb/heavytailcombtest/README.md

 # heavytailcombtest

 This is an R package for global testing applying the heavy-tailed combination test.
 P-values are first transformed into heavy-tailed distributed variables and are then aggregated.
 Here we provide a function that users can perform heavy-tailed combination tests using a wide class of regularly varying tail distributions with different tail indexes.
 Specifically, distributions that we have implemented include t, left-truncated t, Pareto, Frechet, inverse Gamma, and Levy.
-We also allow users to provide pre-chosen weights and we also widely-applied [Cauchy combination test](https://www.tandfonline.com/doi/full/10.1080/01621459.2018.1554485) and [harmonic mean p-value](https://www.pnas.org/doi/abs/10.1073/pnas.1814092116).
+We also allow users to provide pre-chosen weights and our method also include widely-applied [Cauchy combination test](https://www.tandfonline.com/doi/full/10.1080/01621459.2018.1554485) and [harmonic mean p-value](https://www.pnas.org/doi/abs/10.1073/pnas.1814092116).
 For details, please refer to [our paper](https://arxiv.org/abs/2310.20460).

 As a practical guidance, our default setting is to use left-truncated t with tail index 1 (which is a left-truncated Cauchy distribution) as the transformation for the combination test, with the truncation threshold $p_0 = 0.9$.
 As suggested in the paper, to guarantee type-I error control in practice, the tail index should be no larger than $1$.